 CEE representative: Sensoneo, Stered, Ecofirm

 Not every product or its package is garbage!
-Circular economy is based on a concept of closed loops, when used materials are returned back into the production cycle to prevent unnecessary waste.
+The circular economy is based on the concept of closed loops when used materials are returned back into the production cycle to prevent unnecessary waste.

-Only one third of all waste was recycled in the EU in ‘16 and the situation is not better in other regions.
-Be it recycling or smart waste management startups, luckily there are plenty of well funded companies working hard on reverting this trend.
+Only one-third of all waste was recycled in the EU in ‘16 and the situation is not better in other regions.
+Be it recycling or smart waste management startups, luckily there are plenty of well-funded companies working hard on reversing this trend.